Alternative Views:

 dark room, with parlor curtains drawn around the box and a candle lit

-behind it to give the ambience of a real theater.
+behind it to give the ambiance of a real theater.
 The broadside

 “respectfully” asked that the audience remain seated till the first